 Publishing graduate schemes or apprenticeships require you to hold a degree in a related subject like Media Studies or English Language or hold at least two A-Levels (or equivalent).
 Employers will look for enthusiasm, attention to detail, the ability to make decisions and solid team working skills.

 Now it’s your turn.
-Take a look at the latest Journalism and Publishing internships and take the next step towards a career in the sector.
+Browse Internships in Journalism and Publishing and take the next step towards a career in the sector.